MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/xr-rig.md

 If users need to move with hand tracking enabled, there is the built-in Grab Move locomotion type.
 Other ways of locomotion (e.g., teleportation via a hand gesture) are possible but require custom implementation effort.

 #### Troubleshooting
-If your hands do not show up, activate the OpenXR Feature Groups `Hand Tracking Subsystems` and `Meta Hand Tracking Aim`.
+If your hands do not show up, ensure that the OpenXR Feature Groups `Hand Tracking Subsystems` and `Meta Hand Tracking Aim` are enabled in the OpenXR page in the Project Settings.

 ![Missing OpenXR Feature Groups](images/hand_tracking_missing_feature_groups.png)